narmi/design_system/README.md

 - Storybook will now run on :6006.
 - Your local `design_system` will be [symlinked](https://docs.npmjs.com/cli/v7/commands/npm-link) into banking/design_system for local dev.
-- On each change to files in design_system, the `dist/index.js` file will be rebuilt
+- On each change to files in design_system, the `dist/index.js` file will be rebuilt -
-  - This allows local changes to design_system to be reflected in your consumer (eg Azul)
+  - This allows local changes to design_system to be live-updated in your consuming repo.

+### Ergonomics

+#### Live Editing

+If you'd like to live-edit HTML in your components (i.e., passing custom `props.children`), this plugin may be useful: https://storybook.js.org/addons/storybook-addon-react-live-edit.

 ## Contributing

 We accept PRs!
-We've striven to make the NDS as minimal and composable as possible, so please try and adhere to these guidelines when making PRs.
-We will comment on any PRs to uphold these guidelines:
+We strive to make the NDS simple as well as powerful, which usually means being [open for extension](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle#:~:text=In%20object%2Doriented%20programming%2C%20the,without%20modifying%20its%20source%20code.), [but closed for modification](https://blog.cleancoder.com/uncle-bob/2014/05/12/TheOpenClosedPrinciple.html).

+We try to uphold these principles in our code review.
+Below please find some helpful guidelines for getting your PRs accepted:

 ### Design Guidelines

-#### Maintain the HTML interface
+#### 1. Maintain the HTML interface

 We've attempted to keep the component interface as close to the native HTML as possible to allow the user a familiar development experience while maximizing customization.
 This means: